 “If you’re a single mother or father, student with long hours or someone—like so many Americans—with two or more jobs, you’re going to have a hard time voting in the 14 states which have in-person Tuesday voting as the only option,” writes Why Tuesday, a nonprofit aimed at driving voter turnout.
-“U.S. Census data has long indicated the #1 reason voters gave for not making it out to the polls was ‘too busy/couldn’t get time off to vote.’
-In 2010, 27 percent of nonvoters gave this answer.”
-This archival essay shows us that democracy “demands change.”
+“U.S. Census data has long indicated the #1 reason voters gave for not making it out to the polls was ‘too busy/couldn’t get time off to vote.’”

 One solution?
 Officially move Election Day to the weekend, like many democratic nations with higher voter turnout than America already have.
 A change to our voting tradition would be disruptive, but not impossible.

 In the meantime, what can you do to improve voter turnout in America?
-Rock the Vote has a list of ways you can help, but the bottom line is this: on November 5th, go vote.
+Rock the Vote has a list of ways you can help, but the bottom line is this: on November 3rd, or before, go vote.
 It’s what your drunk, horse-riding ancestors would have wanted.
-Next, here are the answers to the 15 political questions you’re too embarrassed to ask.
+Next, here are the answers to the 19 political questions you’re too embarrassed to ask.

 - The New Yorker: “Rock, Paper, Scissors.How we used to vote.”